rodekruis/data-service-catalogue/docs/registration/registration-list-empty.md

     How to check the registration list status

-Registration can be empty for the following reasons :
+Registration can be empty for the following reasons:

 ### No new registration imported